hyperledger/fabric/docs/source/pluggable_endorsement_and_validation.rst

 to be used by the chaincode.
 If you are using the peer CLI to approve the chaincode definition, use the ``--escc`` and ``--vscc`` flag to select the name of the custom endorsement or validation library.
-If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://hyperledger.github.io/fabric-sdk-node/master/tutorial-chaincode-lifecycle.html>`__.
+If you are using the Fabric SDK for Node.js, visit `How to install and start your chaincode <https://hyperledger.github.io/fabric-sdk-node/{BRANCH}/tutorial-chaincode-lifecycle.html>`__.
-For more information, see :doc:`chaincode4noah`.
+For more information, see :doc:`chaincode_lifecycle`.

 .. note:: Hereafter, custom endorsement or validation logic implementation is
           going to be referred to as "plugins", even if they are compiled into